MiniXC/typst-projects/thesis/chapters/08_dist.typ

   caption: [Architecture of the Masked Prosody Model.], ) <fig_mpm_architecture>

-Inspired by masked language models in text processing, the Masked Prosody Model (#abbr.a[MPM]) was developed to learn to reconstruct corrupted sequences of prosodic features—pitch, loudness, and voice activity—independent of lexical content.
+Inspired by masked language models in text processing, the Masked Prosody Model (#abbr.a[MPM]) was developed to learn to reconstruct corrupted sequences of prosodic features -- pitch, loudness, and voice activity -- independent of lexical content.
 As illustrated in @fig:fig_mpm_architecture, the model architecture consists of separate input sequences for each prosodic feature, which are then processed by a series of Conformer blocks @gulati_conformer_2020, well-suited to their high-resolution and continuous nature.

 The input features are extracted at a resolution of approximately 10ms.
 Pitch (F0) and voice activity are extracted using the WORLD vocoder @morise_world_2016, while energy is computed as the Root-Mean-Square of each Mel spectrogram frame.
 All feature contours are normalised across the utterance, which removes information about absolute feature values but allows the model to encode prosody from unseen speakers.
 Before masking, the continuous input sequences are quantised into discrete codebooks.
 Random segments of the aligned sequences are then masked such that approximately 50% of the input signal remains.
 The model is trained to reconstruct the original quantised values for each feature with an independent Categorical Cross Entropy loss.